Application deadline: Wed., 04.03.2020

 2nd round: Mon., 30.03.2020 or Tue., 31.3.2020 each all-day*

 3rd round: Wed., 01.04.2020 all-day

 Studio 1, 2, 3, 4 and 5, Bräunerstraße 5, 2nd floor, 1010 Vienna and

 Studio 6, Bräunerstraße 5, 1st floor, 1010 Vienna

 * The selection process is organized in several stages.
 Round 1 and 2 take place on several dates.
 Each candidate will be assigned no more than one appointment per round.

-The selection procedure is organized in several stages.
-The 1st round is expected for the 08.04., 09.04. and 10.04.2019, the 2nd round for the 11.04.2019 and the 3rd round for the 12.04.2019.
-The definitive schedule of the several rounds will depend on the number of applications and can also be adapted at short notice during the multi-day entrance examination.
-You will be informed in good time about the exact date.
+The definitive allocation of the available days to the individual selection rounds will depend on the number of applications and can also be adapted at short notice during the multi-day admission test.
+You will be informed in good time about the exact date of your entry into the selection process!

 The entrance examination is in three sections.
 You will need to pass the preceding part before moving forward to the next section.
 The examination can take up to six days to complete.